MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M02_L03_Managed_Identity_for_Projects_and_Pipelines.md

 In this exercise, you will perform post-lab cleanup of the Azure and Azure DevOps resources created in this lab.

-#### Task 1: Stop and deallocate Azure VM
+#### Task 1: Minimize the cost of Azure resources

-1. In the Azure portal, navigate to the page displaying the resource group **rg-eshoponweb-agentpool** and select **Delete resource group** to delete all of its resources.

 1. Navigate to the page displaying the resource group **rg-eshoponweb** and select **Delete resource group** to delete all of its resources.

-   > [!WARNING]
+   > [!IMPORTANT]
-   > Always remember to remove any created Azure resources that you no longer use.
-Removing unused resources ensures you will not see unexpected charges.
+   > Do not delete the resource group **rg-eshoponweb-agentpool** which contains the self-hosted agent resources.
+You will need it in the next lab.

+1. In the Azure portal, navigate to the page displaying the Azure VM **eshoponweb-vm** you deployed in this lab

+1. On the **eshoponweb-vm** Azure VM page, in the toolbar, select **Stop** to stop and deallocate it.

 #### Task 2: Remove Azure DevOps pipelines